Nubank redefines success for independent digital banks

 Banking with a purpose

-Proud of its highly customer-centric ethos, Nubank maintains a to track the money customers have saved using its services.
+Proud of its highly customer-centric ethos, Nubank maintains a live counter to track the money customers have saved using its services.
 At the time of writing this article, the total stands at over R$16bn.

 In addition, the bank states that it has:

 - Saved customers 60 million collective hours by eliminating bank queues

 - Included 1.8 million customers over 55 (15% of which haven’t had a credit card before)